 Seating Areas

-They are decorative structures that provide necessary shade during the sunny summer months and are often adorned with climbing plants like jasmine or roses to scent the evening air.
-Al fresco dining, hence, becomes a luxurious experience in these carefully curated spaces.
+Pergolas, in particular, are perfect.
+These decorative structures provide shade during the sunny summer months and are often adorned with climbing plants like jasmine or roses to scent the evening air.
+Al fresco dining, therefore, becomes quite an experience in these spaces.

 Water Features